hmijail/drum/README.md

 Dafny verifies code by translating it into Assertion Batches in the Boogie language, that then are verified by the Z3 solver.

-For a long time, the common advice to make a piece of Dafny code verify successfully was to add information (through assertions) to help Z3 find a solution.
-However, since Dafny 3.x there’s been a growing effort to add facilities to the language to limit what information reaches the Z3 solver.
+Complex Dafny code typically takes a long time to verify.
+Until recently, the common advice to help Dafny code verify successfully was to add information to the code through assertions, to help Z3 find a solution.
+However, since Dafny 3.x there’s been a growing effort to add facilities to the language to actually limit what information reaches Z3.
 This is because the solver can sometimes have "too much information" and go down unproductive paths while looking for a solution.
-This bogs down the development process by causing longer verification times or timeouts instead of definite answers, and is a very common pain point in Dafny (and the wider Z3 / SMT solver ecosystem).
+This bogs down the development process by causing longer verification times or timeouts instead of definite answers, and is a very common pain point for Dafny users.

-Managing what the solver “knows” tantamounts to guiding it down the right path by removing alternatives.
-The problem then is that Dafny's automation, compared to interactive theorem provers, inherently makes it more difficult to know at any point what is actually the right path and what does the solver actually know.
+The user can guide Z3 down the right path by removing alternatives, that is, controlling what the solver “knows”.
+The problem then is that Dafny inherently makes it difficult to know at any point what is actually the right path and what does the solver actually know.
 Indeed, at the Dafny level (as opposed to digging into Boogie and Z3), the only information we get about the process is the result (verification successful, failure or timeout), plus how costly was it for the solver to reach that result.
-This cost is measured in arbitrary units of "Resource Usage", and is what Darum tries to exploit.
+These results are what Darum tries to glean information from.

 **Darum helps the user find patterns in the solver costs, discovering hints to guide the debugging of verification brittleness.
 It does so by analysing and comparing the cost of verification at different granularities of the Assertion Batches, in a mostly automated way, by using existing Dafny facilities.**